 You’ve seen or heard about wearing the Disneyland birthday buttons (one of our favorite free things to do at Disneyland)?
 Well, you can take a photo with giant birthday buttons all around the park at iconic locations and rides on Disneyland’s birthday.
 Use your own camera or the PhotoPass Photographer’s camera.
 If you are interested in PhotoPass, free downloads are included with Disney MaxPass and PhotoPass+ One Week plans.

 We frequently get questions about the best and worst days to visit Disneyland.
 The Disneyland anniversary is one that does see crowds, although to be fair, the parks are already busy with summer vacationers.
 Most years, Disneyland's birthday is about as busy as a typical summer day.
-In 2020, the park capacity will be controlled by having guests make a reservation to visit.
-You can read more about the Disneyland reopening plans and what to expect when the California theme parks reopen if you plan to attend in 2020.
+You can read more about the Disneyland reopening plans and what to expect when the California theme parks reopen if you plan to head to the parks in 2020.

 While there may be more crowds during Disneyland's birthday party, there is also more merriment surrounding this special day.
 We see no reason to have that rain on our parade.
 So put on your birthday hat, pin on an “I’m Celebrating!” button and get ready to celebrate the anniversary of the opening of Disneyland!